jwulf/camunda-cloud-test-drive/README.md

 ![](img/secrets.png)

-When you hit "Add Secret", you should see this:
+When you hit "Add secret", you should see this:

 ![](img/secret-done.png)